 It’s been a wild journey that I wish I had begun decades ago.

 That is why I am passionate about exploring these concepts with young adults: so they can make better-informed life decisions, have an understanding of what they are feeling, and create healthy relationships that thrive.

 A few other fun things about me...

 I am a New Englander.
 I am a middle child.
 I am an Appalachain Trail thru-hiker.
 I am certified in Myers-Briggs and Applied Positive Psychology.
 I am a one-time half-marathoner.
 I am a recovering perfectionist and people-pleaser.
 I sing and dance when I do chores.
 I've had two near-death experiences - one in an airplane and one underwater scuba diving.
 I am the tour manager for the Listen Up Project.
 I have two teenagers, Benton and Avery, and a 3 year-old dog named Luke.
 I am always learning.
 I am currently working on an initiative to study, understand and affect positive systems change in Vermont.
 All of my life experiences have led me to this point and I am loving the journey of leaning into curiosity.
 I have an affinity for colored markers and flip chart paper.
 I love autumn, cider donuts, movies and challenging the status quo.
-I plan to take four teenagers end-to-end hiking on the Long Trail in August and will certainly share stories on my blog.
+I took four teenagers end-to-end hiking on the Long Trail this summer.
+It was an amazing experience full of impactful learnings about ourselves and each other.
+Stay tuned for blog posts and a slide show of our adventure.
 Oh and I love, love, love a good quote.
 Here are some of my favorites: